 |Free Course Updates||Updates are FREE and made continuously, so you can be sure you’re always studying the most up-to-date material.||Free updates are capped at 24 months.|

-|Course Price||Full-course prices range from $1899-$2999||Course price ranges from $1699-$2999|
+|Course Price||Full-course prices range from $1599-$2899||Course price ranges from $1699-$2999|

 |Average Study Hours Per Part||95 hours per part||160 hours per part|

-|Assessment||10 Quizzes comprised of a total 450 questions pulled from all CPA Exam categories||No assessment|
+|Assessment||10 Quizzes comprised of a total 350 questions pulled from all CPA Exam categories, plus detailed diagnostic report||No assessment|

-|Study Planner||Study planner calculates necessary amount of study time per day based on student’s chosen availability, and adjusts that study time based on performance.||Spreadsheet which cannot be customized.|
+|Study Planner||Study planner calculates necessary amount of study time per day based on student’s chosen availability, and adjusts that study time based on performance.||Spreadsheet borken out by week which cannot be customized.|

-|Adaptability to Student Progress||Real-time algorithms ensure study material is always adaptive to the student’s progress.||No continuous adaptation|
+|Adaptability to Student Progress||Real-time algorithms ensure study material is always adaptive to the student’s progress.
+Plus, a student’s ReadySCORE™, the indsutry’s first measure of CPA Exam-readiness, adapts in real time.||No continuous adaptation|

 |Category Content Weightings||Assessment quizzes, daily study material, and practice exams all factor in exam content weightings||No category content weighting|